-How does a reverse mortgage work?
+How do reverse mortgages work?

-If you borrow $100,000 at 3.4 percent fixed-rate interest for 30 years with a traditional mortgage, you will have a $443.48 monthly payment for principal and interest.
+Reverse mortgages are very different from traditional mortgages.
+With a traditional mortgage, if you borrow $100,000 at 3.4 percent fixed-rate interest for 30 years, you’ll have a $443.48 monthly payment (principal and interest).

 However, if you borrow $100,000 with a reverse mortgage, your required monthly payments for principal and interest are zero.